 It’s that time of year again.
 You know, the one season that seems to stretch on forever, which can last from October to (sometimes even) July.

 Don’t despair!
 We’ve gathered more than 60 indoor play outings that are perfect for a rainy day.
-(Psst, we update this every few months, and love tips about new rainy-day spots — email firstname.lastname@example.org.)
+(Psst, we update this list every few months, and love tips about new rainy-day spots — email firstname.lastname@example.org.)
 And check out our calendar and our South Sound rainy-day list for more indoor fun!

 Indoor play areas and cafes